laroche/arm-devel-infrastructure/vmdb2-debian/README.md

 - For msdos partitioning the 'boot' flag is not set.
 (No real problem.)
 - Check if the partioning is aligned properly.
 - Compile own kernel for armhf.
 - Change name of own rpi3 kernel.
-Can then an image be made with generic arm64 efi boot which also has a rpi3 kernel?
+Can an image then be made with generic arm64 efi boot which also has a rpi3 kernel?
   (EFI partition not the first one?)
 - Automatically recompile new Debian kernels on each checkin into their git server 'salsa'.
 - Provide a Debian repository with newer kernels instead of downloads.
   Use github pages for this?
-- Crosscompile the armhf/arm64 kernels on x86 for faster compile times.
+- Crosscompile the armhf/arm64 kernels on x86 for faster compile times. (done)
 - Install chromium directly from Google or are newer versions available for stable?
 Resolve this by using unstable for now.
 - For documentation, check out https://github.com/jekyll/jekyll and hugo